-The Greater Erie Awards are presented annually by the board of Preservation Erie to three individuals, businesses or organizations that are exceptional stewards of the physical and cultural landscape that is Greater Erie.
+The Greater Erie Awards are presented annually by the board of Preservation Erie to individuals, businesses or organizations that are exceptional stewards of the physical and cultural landscape that is Greater Erie.
 The springtime award reception also features a keynote address given by an acclaimed lecturer in the fields of historic preservation and urban planning.

 2017 Greater Erie Award Recipients

 The Studio at St. Mary’s: Space to Create (310 East 10th Street, Erie, PA 16501): In recognition of the Benedictine Sisters of Erie’s adaptive reuse of the former St. Mary’s school into a creative space for artists, performers, writers, and more.

 PA National Guard Armory (100 Erie Insurance Place, Erie PA 16501): In recognition of Erie Insurance’s adaptive reuse of the former armory into a collaborative work space.

 Lawrence Park Dinor (4019 Main St. Erie PA 16511): In recognition of Rick and Becky Standley’s preservation excellence of this 1950s dinor located in downtown Lawrence Park.

 2016 Greater Erie Award Recipients